ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 • Function: Your own method of waiting, I suppose.
 A function.

-• Table {Name,Signal}: Name is a string that you'd want to be returned, and Signal is an event or function.
+• Table {Name, Signal}: Name is a string that you'd want to be returned, and Signal is an event or function.
 Makes for easier identification.

 ### Usage Example